MeanMachine0/auction_mobile_app/README.md

 ## Aims
 - To broaden my knowledge of mobile software development.
-- To become proficient in flutter.
+- To develop proficiency in flutter.
 - To improve my api development skills.